How to Integrate ServiceNow Azure DevOps With 2-Way Sync

 Choose a ServiceNow table to sync with Azure DevOps

-ServiceNow is vastly configurable in countless ways, but Unito is able to link records from your tables no matter how your instance is configured.
-But you’ll still need to consider what records precisely you plan to sync.
+ServiceNow is vastly configurable in countless ways, but Unito is able to link records/incidents from your tables no matter how your instance is configured.
+But you’ll still need to consider which specific incidents you plan to sync.
 In our demo use case, we’re syncing records from a table called Incidents into Azure DevOps.

 Here’s how to find tables in ServiceNow (click to expand)